 - job advert

 - the job description

 - the person specification

 - an application form

 - our code of conduct for staff

 - school prospectus

-- OFSTED report 2018

 - Policy Statement on the Recruitment of Ex-offenders

-We look forward to receiving your application by midday on Wednesday 20th March 2019.
-In no more than 500 words, describe the extent to which you meet the person specification.
+We look forward to receiving your application by 9.00am on Monday the 15th July 2019.
 There is no need to send a CV.
-Shortlisted candidates will be called to interview all day on Thursday 28th March 2019.
+Interviews will be held in the week beginning 15th July 2019.